design-tokens/community-group/README.md

 We acknowledge that the format specification is only part of an ecosystem, supporting methods and practices that relate to scaling design tokens:

 > Design Tokens are a methodology.
-IMHO, saying “design tokens are just variables” is like saying “responsive design is just media queries”.
-It’s a technology-agnostic architecture and process for scaling design across multiple platforms and devices, including native, and more.
+IMHO, saying "design tokens are just variables" is like saying "responsive design is just media queries".
+It's a technology-agnostic architecture and process for scaling design across multiple platforms and devices, including native, and more.
 > — [@jina on Twitter](https://twitter.com/jina/status/1062808011301965825)